 DIY Bird Feeder

 Have fun crafting this DIY Bird Feeder.
-Not only can birds eat, but also can make beautiful scenery for us.
+Not only can birds eat, but they also can make beautiful scenery for us.
 The bird feeder is an indispensable accessory for bird lovers.
 One type of bird feeder is a DIY bottle bird feeder.
 It's cheap, fun, and easy to make.
 You just need some empty glass bottles (cleaned), scissors, kitchen twine, and food.

 Popsicle Stick Bird Feeders